Andromeda Botanic Gardens, Barbados

 Other special rates available - please enquire

-Andromeda Botanic Gardens is owned by the Barbados National Trust and managed by Passiflora Ltd. Garden Wall Designs is responsible for private educational courses and the on-going redevelopment of the Gardens
+Andromeda Botanic Gardens is owned by the Barbados National Trust and managed by Passiflora Ltd. Mission statement.

 Iris Bannochie created a garden with dual roles - a pleasure garden and a botanic garden.

 Andromeda Botanic Gardens will continue to delight visitors with its undeniable beauty and will fulfil its role as a botanic garden, defined as follows: